keboola/serverless-demo-app/README.md

 ## Logging

-Serverless plugins `@keboola/middy-error-logger` and `@keboola/serverless-papertrail-logging` handle sending and formatting of CloudWatch logs to Papertrail.
+Serverless plugins `@keboola/middy-error-logger` handle formatting of CloudWatch logs to Papertrail.
 Service name is used for log's `hostname` and stage is used for log's `program`.
 AWS Request id is added to the log so that you can use it for further debug in CloudWatch logs if needed.

 The logs look like: